newcastle-biostatistics/newcastle-biostatistics/content/project/VIOLET/index.md

   preview_only = true
 +++

-A study that aims to develop an adapted training package, and then perform a pilot trial to investigate whether a full-scale randomised controlled trial of this intervention is feasible
+A study that aims to develop an adapted training package, and then perform a pilot trial to investigate whether a full-scale randomised controlled trial of this intervention is feasible.

 https://www.northumbria.ac.uk/about-us/news-events/news/2015/06/can-exercise-help-older-people-with-vision-problems-avoid-falls/